 There is a vast quantity of mesenchymal stem cells (MSCs) in cord tissue, which can differentiate into many types of cells, including organ, muscle, skin, bone, cartilage, and fat cells.

 Research is growing at an incredible pace.
-MSCs from cord tissue are currently being used in over 300 clinical trials and hold the promise of being able to someday treat debilitating conditions and injuries to bones and cartilage.
+MSCs from cord tissue are currently being used in multiple clinical trials and hold the promise of being able to someday treat debilitating conditions and injuries to bones and cartilage.